bakkenbaeck/Teapot/README.md

 }
 ```

-### NetworkRessult
+### NetworkResult
-The `NetworkRessult` is responsible for encapsulating the success/failure of our API request and providing us with the relevant objects for either case.
+The `NetworkResult` is responsible for encapsulating the success/failure of our API request and providing us with the relevant objects for either case.

 ```swift
 self.teapot.get("path") { result in